 Reporting and insights

-Zettle’s reporting tools give users a top-level view of products sold, products returned, money earned, and average sale amounts across custom time periods.
-Image: Tech.co
+We were impressed with Zettle’s reporting tools, which give users a top-level view of products sold, products returned, money earned, and average sale amounts across custom time periods.
+Image: Tech.co testing

 Stock and inventory management

-Zettle’s inventory comes with a search bar, so users can quickly locate the right product.
-Image: Tech.co
+Zettle’s inventory comes with a search bar, so we were able to quickly locate the right product.
+Image: Tech.co testing

 However, Zettle doesn’t offer any way to track or manage your costs and profits, something that you can do to quite a granular level with most major competitors, such as Clover and Square.
 However, as we’ve emphasized already, Zettle is a more lightweight platform – but it also doesn’t cost anything to use.